hbkworld/streaming-spec/axes.md

 ## Time

 One special axis/dimension is the time which is mandatory.
 The time is mandatory for each signal.
+It is not part of the signal value.
  It can be equidistant (linear implicit) or non-equidistant (explicit).

 ### Equidistant Time